moozunch/moozunch/README.md

 ## 🔭 Current Focus

-I am currently pursuing my bachelor's degree on Computer Science Major at University of Sumatera Utara.
+Currently pursuing my bachelor's degree on Computer Science Major at University of Sumatera Utara.
 - I am really passionate about tech
 - Currently interested in studying web development.
 - Love to experincing new tools and new environment.